SwathiPriya37/ev-website/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 The website will run at http://localhost:3000.

+##📦 Deployment
+You can deploy this website using:

+Netlify

+Vercel

+GitHub Pages

+##🙌 Contributing
+Feel free to open issues or submit pull requests.

+##📄 License
+This project is open-source and available under the MIT License.

+Made with ⚡ by [Swathi Priya R]